dynamsoft-docs/barcode-reader-docs-js/programming/javascript/user-guide/index.md

     [Try in JSFiddle](https://jsfiddle.net/DynamsoftTeam/25v08paf/)

-    > By default, only 3 hard-coded resolutions (3840 x 2160, 1920 x 1080, 1280 x 720) are populated as options.
+    > By default, only 3 hard-coded resolutions (1920 x 1080, 1280 x 720，640 x 480) are populated as options.
 You can show a customized set of options by hardcoding them.

     ```html
     <select class="dce-sel-resolution">